trivelle/worker/docs/design.md

 ## Limitations

 * No Role Based Access Control (RBAC), so there is no distinction between users that can perform different actions.
 For example, we might want users to be able to look at command output but not start or stop processes.
 A future improvement could be to also encode a role in the certificate in a similar way to how [Teleport does it](https://github.com/gravitational/teleport/blob/57cc2ed3554811dbfa4f33d23c58a7850148d504/lib/tlsca/ca.go#L93).

-* Authorised users can only be provided on startup and are kept in memory so any updates would require restarting the worker.

 * In Linux, there are many cgroup interface files available and a lot of flexibility in how to manage resource allocation.
 The cgroup interface files we will be using were chosen as a proof